SteSurra/Model-based-software-design/1. Simulink Project/README.md

 The time before passing to the LOW state is calculated by:
 ```
-time = distance * 58
+time = distance * 58 [𝜇𝑠]
 ```
-and it represents the duration of the Echo signal expressed in [usec].
+and it represents the duration of the Echo signal expressed in 𝜇𝑠.

 We note that no controls have been done to verify that the transition takes place within 100 [ms] (ie between one trigger instant and the next) since the high limit of 450 [cm] imposed by the knob precludes this possibility:
 ```